Enforcement (or Defending Enforcement) of Family Court Orders (June 2008)

 There is some (weak) authority for the proposition that custody can be changed as part of a rule.
 See, e.g., Pinckney v.
 Hudson, 294 S.C.
 332, 364 S.E.2d 462 (1988); Jones v.
 Ard, 265 S.C.
 423, 219 S.E.2d 358, 359 (1975).
 However, when one is attempting to change custody based on a parent’s violation of a custody order, the more proper procedure is to file a new action for modification and have the rule in the old action set at the same time as a motion for temporary relief in the new action.
 That way the same judge considering the rule can consider the request for a pendente lite modification and can use information obtained during the rule hearing in deciding upon the pendente lite request.

-Finally, there may be times when the Plaintiff desires to punish the Defendant for violations of the court order.
+There may be times when the Plaintiff desires to punish the Defendant for violations of the court order.
 In such cases, counsel must seek criminal as well as civil contempt findings.
 Unlike civil contempt, criminal contempt findings will result in sanctions that cannot be purged.
+I often use criminal contempt when there has been repeated violations of a restraining order or visitation provision in an order.
+See Seeking criminal contempt for denied visitation.

 Requests for criminal contempt sanctions most frequently occur when the nature of the contempt is repeated and cannot be adequately remedied through civil contempt sanctions.
 For example, a Defendant might have been found in civil contempt and provided a suspended sentence conditioned on future compliance with the court order.
 The only adequate remedy for subsequent violations of the violated provision of that court order is criminal contempt.
 This is especially true when the Defendant’s violation of the court order cannot be remedied through mere payment of money (as with violations of child or spousal support orders) but involves interference in the other parent’s relationship with the child or repeated violations of safety issues or moral restraints involving the child.